(syllabus and calendar)

 for loop

 The most common loop is a for loop.
-The syntax is combines and compacts the three statements of the while loop into a single, three-expression line:
+The syntax combines the three statements of the while loop into a single, three-expression line:

 Example: